-Indicate by check mark whether the registran emerging growth company.
-See the definiti company" in Rule 12b-2 of the Exchange Act. - ated filer, an accelerated filer, a non-acceler rated filer," "accelerated filer," "smaller re Large accelerated filer Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company • registrant has elected not to use the extended ards provided pursuant to Section 13(a) of the Indicate by check mark whether the registra control over financial reporting under Section 40 or issued its audit report. on and attestation to its management's assess-Oxley Act (15 U.S.C.
-7262(b)) by the regis If securities are registered pursuant to Sect the filing reflect the correction of an error to pre indicate by check mark whether the financial statements. ial statements of the registrant included in Indicate by checkmark whether any of the received by any of the registrant's executive offi are restatements that required a recovery ant recovery period pursuant to §240.10D-1( Indicate by check mark whether the registra int is a shell company (as defined in Rule 12b-2 of the Act).
-As of June 30, 2023, the aggregate market of the registrant held by non-affiliates was approximately a stock (based upon the closing price of the son.
-As of February 16, 2024, 408,409,321 sh DOCUMENTS IN CORPORATED BY REFERENCE Portions of the registrant's definitive proxy after the end of the registrant's fiscal year ended 1
+in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\boxtimes$ If securities are registered pursuant to Section filing reflect the correction of an error to previously statements of the registrant included in the Indicate by checkmark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether the registrant i s a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ As of June 30, 2023, the aggregate market value of the common stock (based upon the closing price of the stock on the Nasdaq Global Select Market) of the registrant held by non-affiliates was approximately \$36.0 billion.
+As of February 16, 2024, 408,409,321 shares of common stock were outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive proxy statement, which is expected to be filed with the Securities and Exchange Commission within 120 days after the end of the registrant's fiscal year ended December 31, 2023 are incorporated by reference into Part III of this Report.
+1 •